 Cape Winelands Climate & Weather

-The Cape Winelands are wonderful to explore at any time of year, but the best time to enjoy the region is between the months of October and February when it is hot and sunny and the beautiful estates can be appreciated at their best.
-Many locals will tell you that spring, October and November, and early autumn, March and April, are ideal because it is often sunny but cooler and more pleasant than the heat of summer.
+The Cape Winelands are wonderful to explore at any time of year, but the best time to enjoy the region is between the months of October and February, when it is hot and sunny and the beautiful estates ripen and bloom.
+Many locals recommend spring - October and November - and early autumn - March and April - as they're often sunny but cooler and more pleasant than the heat of summer.
 The winter months provide a cosier alternative.

 Become our Cape Winelands Travel Expert

 We are looking for contributors for our Cape Winelands travel guide.
 If you are a local, a regular traveller to Cape Winelands or a travel professional with time to contribute and answer occasional forum questions, please contact us.